Pyrite at a Glance

 Spain (Navajun, La Rioja)

 The world's most famous Pyrite locality, producing extraordinary cubic crystals of near-perfect geometric form.
 The Victoria Mine at Navajun has been producing spectacular cubic Pyrite specimens for over a century.
-These cubes can range from millimeters to over 20 centimeters on a side.
+These cubes range from millimeters to over 20 centimeters on a side.

 Peru